 Camp Sewataro is a summer day camp located at 1 Liberty Ledge in Sudbury.
-It sits on 46 acres and will celebrate its 60th anniversary in the Summer of 2019.
+It sits on approximately 46 acres and will celebrate its 60th anniversary in the Summer of 2019.
 Sewataro’s owners plan to cease operation of the camp program in the coming years, and they have placed the property on the market.

 Camp Sewataro Timeline